Russian Hacking Group Evil Corp. Charged By Federal Prosecutors In Alleged Bank Fraud

 Trump officials say the leader of Evil Corp is an individual named Maksim Yakubets, and the State Department is offering $5 million for information that leads to his arrest.

-Yakubets is alleged to have committed separate cyber crimes on behalf of the Russian government, working for Russia's Federal Security Service, officials say.
+Yakubets is alleged to have committed separate cyber crimes on behalf of the Russian government, working for Russia's Federal Security Service (FSB), officials say.
 Last April, he was in the process of getting a license to work with classified information on behalf of the Russian government, according to authorities.

 "Evil Corp and their Dridex software serves as yet another example of the Russian government enlisting the assistance of cyber criminals to carry out malign activities," a senior Treasury official said.